darwin-eu-studies/DrugExposureDiagnosticsTemplate/README.md

 1. Create a new repo from this template on Github and clone it locally

+2. Enter the ingredient(s) for which you want to run DED in run.properties

-2. Replace DrugExposureDiagnostics with {Study ID}-DrugExposureDiagnostics in three places (require for execution engine)
+3. Replace DrugExposureDiagnostics with {Study ID}-DrugExposureDiagnostics in three places (require for execution engine)

     i.
 The name of the folder/repository should be {Study ID}-DrugExposureDiagnostics instead of DrugExposureDiagnostics